 Who Is Involved In The Film?

-In May 2019, Variety reported that Emma Thompson is set to appear in the film, and the trailer revealed that she will play the role of menacing fashion legend Baroness von Hellman.
+In May 2019, Variety reported that Emma Thompson is set to appear in the film, and the trailer revealed that she would play the role of menacing fashion legend Baroness von Hellman.
 In the poster, she wears an elegant gown as the text reads: “Arrogance is bliss” and “You don’t become legendary by being nice.”

-Actress Emily Beecham also stars in Cruella as Anita, one-half of the couple that parents the Dalmatians in the original films.
+Actor Emily Beecham also stars in Cruella, though her role is currently unknown.
 She spoke to Bustle in February 2020 about her experience working on the movie.
 “It looks very beautiful,” Beecham said.
 “The costumes are amazing, very Vivienne Westwood inspired, that London look.
 And the whole screen quality is quite dark and down.
 Craig Gillespie directed it who directed I, Tonya and Lars and the Real Girl, so I think he's brought quite an edginess to it."

 What Are Fans Saying About The Film?

 Following Disney's unveiling of the film's official poster, fans immediately flocked to social media to post their reactions.
 One user compared the poster to advertisements for Shonda Rhimes' How To Get Away With Murder, while others shared their hopes that the film will live up to Close's 1996 take on De Vil.

 Below, more fans react to Cruella's announcement on social media.